madetech/blog/building_better_software_teams/code_reviews_with_pull_requests.md

 ### Catching bugs

 Having another developer look over your work also provides an opportunity to catch any bugs you may not have noticed.
-While you might have a wonderful green test suite, a peer might be aware of another edgecase within the project that would otherwise has slipped by.
+While you might have a wonderful green test suite, a peer might be aware of another edge-case within the project that would otherwise has slipped by.

 ### Readability of code (comments not required...)